 (3) The signature and title of an officer described in subsection (1)(a), (b) or (c) conclusively establish the authority of the officer to perform the notarial act.

 SECTION 15.
+Foreign Notarial Act.
 (1) In this section, “foreign state” means a government other than the United States, a state of the United States or a federally recognized Indian tribe.

 (2) If a notarial act is performed under authority and in the jurisdiction of a foreign state or constituent unit of the foreign state or is performed under the authority of a multinational or international governmental organization, the act has the same effect under the law of this state as though performed by a notarial officer of this state.